How do I prepare the exterior of my house for painting

 Not only will freshly painted and well cared-for walls look great and add value to your home, the paint also protects the walls against the elements.
 It’s a job worth doing – here are our tips on preparing your outside walls for painting.

-If you are painting walls that have previously been painted, you’ll need to remove all the old flaking paint with a stiff brush/scraper.
+If you are painting over walls that have previously been painted, you’ll need to remove all the old flaking paint with a stiff brush/scraper.
 You may even want to try a pressure washer if you have one (but make sure the surface is completely dry before you start painting).
 Once you reach a stable layer you can stop scraping and start sanding the edges around the area.
 You want there to be a smooth transition between the intact paint and the bare areas.